 You might say that one-to-many networks aren’t really networks at all, and are closer to a form of broadcast communication.
 That might be true, but it’s at least still useful for me to compare the two using Case’s language around networks and crowds, so I’m going to keep rolling with this one-to-many networks thing.2

 Blog sites do often have a comment section, where many people can participate, but these sections usually aren’t featured as prominently on the page, so they really feel more like a sub-network than a network to me.

 In contrast to Twitter, blogs also have all the space the author needs to get a complicated idea across.
 The only real limitation here is how long you can hold an audiences attention.

 Podcasts as a network have very similar one-to-many structure to blogs.
-Typically a successful podcast has a few hosts a large amount of listeners.
-Podcasts cannot offer comments sections like blogs do, although many podcast hosts welcome audience feedback and follow-up and will incorporate that into the show.
-What makes that different from blogs though is that that audience feedback is usually behind by one episode, as the audience won't have anything to react to until after the podcast episode has been published.
+Typically a podcast has a few hosts and a large amount of listeners.
+Podcasts cannot offer comments sections like blogs do, although many podcast hosts welcome audience feedback/follow-up and will incorporate that into the show.
+What makes that different from blogs though is that that audience feedback is usually behind by one episode3, as the audience won’t have anything to react to until after the podcast episode has been published.
 Therefore feedback usually for a given episode of a podcast will, at the earliest, show up in time to record the next episode.